teju1p/603_group_project/README.md

 6. once you are done, you are ready to run the notebook.

 7. Here to get data from GCP to your system, you must have "gcs-connector-hadoop3-latest.jar" file and "bigdata-project-603-cbaafc8fbd38.json" file in your system
+8. That jar file can be download from gcp and json has uploaded here.
-8. Your jar file must be in jars directory of your Apache Spark installation.
+9. Your jar file must be in jars directory of your Apache Spark installation.

-9. First there is file "1.
+10. First there is file "1.
 Data collection to Storage" -- in this step i gave details about how to upload data using gsutil commands to Google cloud Storage.
-10. And then once uploaded to cloud storage, you are ready to use that data.
+11. And then once uploaded to cloud storage, you are ready to use that data.
-11. And the next step is, there is a file called "Data reading from gcp and data cleaning.ipynb" you can download and run this.
+12. And the next step is, there is a file called "Data reading from gcp and data cleaning.ipynb" you can download and run this.
 Through this file we can get data from cloud storage and done some data cleaning.
-12. and the next file is "3.
+13. and the next file is "3.
 Feature Engineering and Data Analysis.ipynb" -- Here feature engineering and Data analysis had done
-13. the next file is "4.
+14. the next file is "4.
 Feature Engineering and Data Balancing.ipynb" -- Here Data balancing has done
-14. The next file is "5.
+15. The next file is "5.
 Data Modelling using MLlib.iynb" -- making predictions in this file